BogdanStanciu/Experiment-whit-Neural-Networks/README.md

 # Experiments-whit-Neural-Networks
-Some experiment and exercise whit neural network, deep learning, machine learning.
+Some experiment and exercise whit neural network.

 ## The purpose
 The purpose of this repository is to make some basic neural networks and going on into deep NN and so on.